YaswanthaGoteka/EMI-and-Interest-Rate-AI-Predictor/README.md

 📅 Loan Term: 36 months
 ✅ Approval Probability: 89.40%

+This is a fined a model from scratch.
+Proof:Training from scratch means you initialize a model with random weights (or a fresh, untrained instance) and train it entirely on your dataset from the beginning.
+No prior knowledge is used.

-## I created most of this with my own knowledge but I also used AI (ChatGPT) to debug and make it better like adding the Approval Probability for the output.
+I created most of this with my own knowledge but I also used AI (ChatGPT) to debug and make it better like adding the Approval Probability for the output.
 Otherwise I have done everything Myself :)